Amanda Alencar is Associate Professor in the Department of Media and Communication of Erasmus University Rotterdam.

-After completion of her degree, she was awarded a Marie Curie Fellowship, a prestigious grant from the European Commission, to conduct her research project entitled TV News for Promoting Interculturalism: A Novel Step towards Immigrant Integration at the Department of Media Studies at the University of Amsterdam.
-She has also been involved in various (international) research projects on intercultural media production in Europe and South America (University of Santiago de Compostela, Spain), the effects of narrative messages on the acculturation processes of Turkish and Moroccan immigrants in the Netherlands, and the use of collaborative digital games to foster intercultural integration at Dutch schools, among others.
-These projects and collaborations have resulted in several articles and book chapters published in major international, peer-reviewed academic journals and editorials (e.g. Communication Research, Information, Communication & Society, Journalism, European Journal of Communication; Media, Culture & Society, Sociology Compass, Global Perspectives, etc.
+After completion of her degree, she was awarded a Marie Skłodowska-Curie Fellowship to conduct her research project entitled TV New for Promoting Interculturalism: A Novel Step towards Immigrant Integration at the Department of Media Studies at the University of Amsterdam.
+She has also been involved in various (inter)national research projects on interculturalism, diversity and cinema in Europe and South America (University of Santiago de Compostela, Spain), the effects of narrative messages on Muslim integration in the Netherlands (ASCoR, University of Amsterdam), and the use of collaborative digital games to foster intercultural integration of refugees at Dutch schools (Utrecht University), among others.
+She is author of several international publications in journals such as Communication Research, Information, Communication & Society, Journalism, European Journal of Communication; Media, Culture & Society, Sociology Compass, Global Perspectives, etc.

 Institutional website: https://www.eur.nl/en/people/amanda-paz-alencar